theshadowx/Qt5.4_NaCl/README.md

 The NaCl SDK is in
   ```
-  /opt/nacl_sdk/pepper_41
+  /opt/nacl_sdk/pepper_42
   ```
-The Qt compiled with Nacl is in
+The Qt compiled with NaCl is in
   ```
-  /opt/Qt_nacl/build/qtbase/bin
+  /opt/QtNaCl_5.4
   ```